Real loci in (log-) Calabi-Yau manifolds via Kato-Nakayama spaces of toric degenerations: Real loci in toric degenerations

-As emphasized, in general the specific choice of slab functions changes the topology of $X_{0,\RR}^\KN$, and hence has to be studied case by case.
+over the maximal cells $\sigma$.
+This gluing is determined by studying possible identifications of each of these bundles over maximal cells, which is determined by the choice of gluing data.
+In general the specific choice of such identifications changes the topology of $X_{0,\RR}^\KN$, and hence has to be studied case by case.
 Assuming without loss of generality that the toric log Calabi-Yau space $(X_0,\M_{X_0})$ is normalized by the open gluing data, we can however give a neat global description over the large subset $B'\subset B$ considered in Proposition~\ref{Prop: X_0^KN versus Hom(widehat shP,U(1))}.
 In the simple case, there is a retraction of $B\setminus\shA$ to $B'$ and this result is strong enough to understand the unbranched cover over $B\setminus\shA$ completely.
-In the general case, this result can be complemented by separate studies along the interior of codimension one cells to gain a complete understanding of the real locus over $B\setminus\shA$.
+In the general case, this result can be complemented by separate studies along the interior of codimension one cells to gain a complete understanding of the real locus over $B\setminus\shA$. \end{remark}

-As a preparation, we need to discuss the effect of the real involution on Diagram~\eqref{Eqn: X_0^KN as an extension}, and in particular on the middle vertical part, the exact sequence
+As a preparation, we need to discuss the effect of the real involution on Diagram~\eqref{Eqn: X_0^KN as an extension}, and in particular on the middle vertical exact sequence

 The action on the discrete part $\ul\ZZ$ and $\Lambda$ is induced by the action on the cohomology of the torus fibres, which is multiplication by $-1$.
 Similarly, we can act by multiplication by $-1$ on each entry of the sequence defining $\shP$, forming the next to rightmost column in~\eqref{Eqn: X_0^KN as an extension}.
 For the extension by $U(1)$, however, taking the pushout with complex conjugation on $U(1)$, maps the extension class $s\in \Ext^1(\Lambda, \ul U(1))$ to its complex conjugate $\ol s$.
-Thus only if this class is real, reflected in a real choice of open gluing data (Proposition~\ref{Prop: Gluing data and slab function for the standard real structure}), there is an involution on $\widehat\shP$ inducing multiplication by $-1$ on $\ul\ZZ$ and $\Lambda$ and the conjugation on $U(1)$.
+Thus only if this class is real, reflected in a real choice of open gluing data (or slab functions as in Proposition~\ref{Prop: Gluing data and slab function for the standard real structure}), there is an involution on $\widehat\shP$ inducing multiplication by $-1$ on $\ul\ZZ$ and $\Lambda$ and the conjugation on $U(1)$.
 Note also that the extension class is real if and only if it lies in the image of $\Ext^1(\Lambda,\ul\ZZ\oplus\{\pm1\})$ under the inclusion $\{\pm1\}\to U(1)$.
 In this case, the extension of $\Lambda$ by $\ul \ZZ\oplus U(1)$ is obtained by pushout from an extension by $\ul\ZZ\oplus\{\pm1\}$.
 We now assume such an involution $\iota_{\widehat\shP}$ of $\widehat\shP$ exists.